peterzimon/docs-api/handlebars-themes/context/index/index.md

 ### Data

-The data available on the home page is exactly the same as described in the [index](doc:index-context) context.
+The data available on the home page is exactly the same as described in the index context.
 The home page's posts will always be the first X posts ordered by published date with the newest first, where X is defined by the post per page setting in the Ghost admin.

-See the [index context](doc:index-context) for more details.